Department of Elementary and Secondary Education Logo

 Partnering with Educators

-Throughout this initiative, DESE will be relying heavily on input from and partnerships with faculty and administrators, K–12 educators, families, and students as we collectively work to empower educators with the evidence-based practices for early literacy that all students need.
-Part of this outreach includes opportunities to support districts as they make the shift to using evidence-based early literacy practices and high quality instructional materials, including:
+Throughout this initiative, DESE is working closely with faculty and administrators, K–12 educators, families, and students as we collectively work to empower educators with the evidence-based practices for early literacy that all students need.
+Part of this outreach includes opportunities to support districts as they make the shift to using evidence-based early literacy practices and high-quality instructional materials, including:

 If you would like to learn more, please contact us at EducatorDevelopment@mass.gov .